 May 12, 2016 | By

 I know, I know, hearing the phrase “team building activities” probably makes you and/or your employees roll their eyes.
 However, they are what help build a strong team that is loyal to one another and your company.
-According to a survey done by Queens University of Charlotte, 39% of surveyed employees believe that people in their own organization don’t collaborate enough.
+According to an organizational collaboration survey of 140 companies, only 21% of respondents feel they collaborate well currently.
 When people don’t collaborate they get stuck in their own silos, negatively affecting creativity and productivity.

 Team building doesn’t have to result in a big company trip that costs a lot of money or a bunch of silly games, although those can be effective and fun if you let them.
 You can set up team building activities right in your office.